Business Management (HRM) BSc (Hons) – 2022 entry

 Business Management (Human Resource Management) placements

-At Surrey Business School, our close links with national and international businesses of all sizes and across all sectors are reflected in the companies with which our students have been placed, including:
+At Surrey Business School, we have close links with national and international businesses of all sizes and across all sectors.

 - Allianz Management Services